ouspg/tls13tutorial/README.md

 From a learning point of view, it can be better than parsing traditional vectors or byte slices.

 It provides methods such as `drain` or `pop_front` to consume parts from the buffer in the correct order.
-This is useful, for example, if we want to implement a decoder for specific type.
+This is useful, for example, if we want to implement a decoder for a specific type.
 We consume as many bytes as needed to construct the object, and the leftover data is still in the original buffer, waiting to construct the follow-up object.

 You can try to parse raw byte slices, but be warned about bugs! `VecDeque` can also panic with incorrect index usage.

 > [!Note]
 > There is already an abstraction for `VecDeque` to reduce the repetition of code in [parser.rs](src/parser.rs).
 You are
 > free to improve this further.
 There can be (intentional) bugs already.
+However, by using `Option` type, we already
+> note the most of the possible errors what can appear when extracting data from buffer.

 ## Functional testing (positive and negative)